DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 7. Flush the generated HTML down to the client, along with a script tag that includes a serialized copy of the Apollo Client cache
 8. Load React on the client, construct an Apollo Client instance with the results from the serialized cache, and call [`hydrateRoot`](https://reactjs.org/docs/react-dom-client.html#hydrateroot), which instructs React to basically rebuild the "Virtual DOM" in memory, and ensure the current markup in the DOM matches with what React expects.
 During this process, React-Apollo will read query results from the cache instead of going to the network again.

-There's a [comment in the implementation of `getDataFromTree`](https://github.com/apollographql/apollo-client/blob/be9786f6d4228c79fad1d49f908e8d19ed4d9cbe/src/react/ssr/getDataFromTree.ts#L38-L42) that acknowledges this is non-ideal:
+There's a [comment in the implementation of `getDataFromTree`](https://github.com/apollographql/apollo-client/blob/be9786f6d4228c79fad1d49f908e8d19ed4d9cbe/src/react/ssr/getDataFromTree.ts#L38-L42) that acknowledges the render must start from the root:

 ```js
 // Always re-render from the rootElement, even though it might seem